In this tutorial, you’ll learn how to run Nginx as a Docker container and expose it to your local network.

 Based on the above output, we can stop our Nginx Docker container with either of the following two:

-To see all containers, even those that are not running, you need to add the
+To see all containers, even those not running, you need to add the

 sudo docker container ls -a